 - 1 tsp ground turmeric

-- Combine all the vegetables and spices in a bowl, then mix in the salt.
+- Combine all the vegetables in a bowl, then mix in the salt and spices.

-- Pack the vegetables into a jar for fermenting.
+- Pack the vegetables into a quart-sized (1 L) jar for fermenting.
 Use a spoon to really pack it in.
 The zucchini should sweat off enough liquid to cover the vegetables.
+It won’t fill the jar, but it’s easier to pack into a larger-sized jar.

-- Ferment in a cool dark location for 3 days (a closet is perfect.)
+- Ferment in a cool dark location for 3 days.
+A kitchen cupboard is perfect.

-- Store in the refrigerator and eat within 2 months.
+- Store in the refrigerator and eat within 2 months, or see the section above for information on options for long-term storage.

-- Generally, I use a starter for fermented vegetables, however, homegrown, organic zucchini should have the bacteria it needs to culture this ferment.
-If you aren’t certain then feel free to use a starter.
-Here’s more info on culturing vegetables with a starter.
+- Homegrown, organic zucchini should have the bacteria it needs to culture this ferment.
+If you are concerned, then feel free to use a vegetable starter.

 Keywords: gluten free, vegan, keto, paleo, whole 30, sugar free, probiotic, preservation, summer, fall, garden, relish, chutney